JohnSnowLabs/langtest/docs/pages/docs/report.md

 Called after h.run().
 This method summarizes the results of your tests, providing information about the number of tests that passed and failed, as well as an overall pass/fail flag.

 It provides a convenient way to quickly evaluate the results of your tests and determine whether your model is performing as expected.
-By using this, you can identify areas where your model needs improvement and make necessary changes to ensure that it meets your requirements.
+By using this, you can identify areas where your model needs improvement and make necessary changes to ensure that it meets the requirements.

 ```python
 h.report()